basham/swit-workshop-writing/slides.md

 5. Concise

 Notes:
-We will make writing usable by making it accessible, navigable, clear, and concise.
+We will learn how usable writing is accessible, navigable, clear, and concise.

-## Make writing responsible
+## Kind writing is…

 6. Inclusive
 7. Conversational

 Notes:
-We will make writing responsible by making it inclusive and conversational.
+We will learn how kind writing is inclusive and conversational.

-Mindful, trustworthy, careful, responsible

-# Make writing purposeful
+# Useful writing is purposeful

 Part 1 of 8